Welcome to MileOn!

 Stop 8: Hit the Road

 While MileOn shows where you are going, it does not navigate.
-However, MileOn 1.9 and higher versions do allow users who have the CoPilot GPS app installed on the same device to navigate their planned trips with CoPilot.
+However, all newer versions of MileOn (1.9 and higher) do support the use of the CoPilot GPS app installed on the same device to navigate their planned trips with CoPilot.
 The CoPilot app can be download via Google Play or the Apple App Store.
 It includes 14 days of free voice-guided offline navigation, route planning and real-time traffic.
-Try the app without any commitment and if you like it, you can subscribe at any time.
+Try the app without any commitment; if you like it, you can subscribe at any time.

 If CoPilot is installed on your device, you'll be asked to continue either with or without navigation.